-Surveillance of terrestrial vascular plant species was completed following a basic "wandering transect" approach to determine the presence and general distribution of plant species within the Gilwood Property.
+Surveillance of terrestrial vascular plant species was completed on each day the Property was visited following a basic "wandering transect" approach to determine the presence and general distribution of plant species within the Gilwood Property.
 The vascular plant inventory was conducted to provide coverage of each of the proposed lots, and also each distinct ecological community delineated within the Property (see Section 4.2).
-Focused attention was given

-Ref # 21-18.1 November 2021 to the possible presence of any plant SAR or SOCC that have been identified as possibly present within or near the Property (see Section 4.7).
+Focused attention was given to the possible presence of any plant SAR or SOCC that have been identified as possibly present within or near the Property (see Section 4.7).